Dubai Junior International Series 2019

 5.3.
 After the match

-- If you happen to have multiple matches on a day (more probable if you are playing multiple events), you are entitled to get One Hour of rest between your matches.
+- If you happen to have multiple matches on a day (more probable if you are playing more than one event), you are entitled to get One Hour of rest between your matches.

 - The results of the matches of that day will be updated in Tournament Software, as soon as the last match of the day is over.

 - Schedule of next day also will be published closer to the end of a day’s play, both via tournament software and on the notice boards placed at the tournament venue and the official hotel.

 6. Offenses and Penalties